Ywette/pineapple/README.md

 4. Fontaswesome icons

 ## OPEN THIS PROJECT LOCALLY
-1. Create folder where you would like to run this project
+1. Create folder where you would like to run this project.
 2. Dowload project:
-    * or downloadding a folder, extracting and open in your coding programm,
+    * download a folder, extract it and open in your coding programm,
-    * or open in your Github theough Desktop,
+    * or open in your Github through Desktop,
     * or use commands in your terminal.

 ## RUN PROGRAM IN BROWSER